 COVID-19: Update from the SALPN Council

 The SALPN Council is responsible for protecting the Saskatchewan public through the regulation of the Licensed Practical Nurse profession.
-Due to the progression of the COVID-19 pandemic and in the public interest, the Council has made the important decision to allow Practicing licensure to Non-Practicing members on an emergent basis, at no cost.
+Due to the progression of the COVID-19 pandemic and in the public interest, the Council has made the important decision to consider issuing Practicing licensure on an emergent basis, at no cost.

 Would you consider stepping up to assist during the COVID-19 pandemic or thought about how you could help?

-You have been identified as a current Non-Practicing SALPN member.
-In response to the COVID-19 pandemic planning, the SALPN is reaching out to all Non-Practicing members to gather interest in their potential return to LPN practice.
-The SALPN would like to work with Non-Practicing members to expedite their return to practice and assist during the pandemic, should they desire to do so.
-Since Non-Practicing members already meet the SALPN’s practicing licensure requirements, the status change will be straightforward, offered on an emergent temporary basis and will be effective for a limited time of 90 days.
+In response to the COVID-19 pandemic planning, the SALPN is considering applications for registration and licensure on an emergent basis.
+The SALPN would like to work with applicants to expedite the application process for a return or re-entry to practice during the pandemic, should they desire to do so.
+Non-Practicing members already meet the SALPN’s practicing licensure requirements, so applications for those status changes are generally straightforward.
+Applicants who were previously members of the SALPN (inactive) or those who are registered/licensed in another Canadian province will be assessed on a case-by-case basis.
+The SALPN’s emergency registration and licensure will be issued on a temporary basis and will be effective for a limited time of up to 90 days.

 Things to consider before returning to practice